 The Most Often Used Chords (Gli accordi più usati)

 This work was composed in 1992-93 and it was first performed by the Los Angeles Chamber Orchestra on October 22, 1993.
-This is the first performance of the work by the Madison Symphony Orchestra, and only the third public performance.
+This is the first performance of the work by the Madison Symphony Orchestra.
 Duration 18:00.

 John Harbison stands in the first rank of today’s American composers.
 He has composed in virtually every genre of art music from opera to chamber works, and he also remains active as a jazz pianist.
 Harbison’s style is notable for its adaptability—freely adopting musical influences that suit the context of the piece, and evolving substantially from work to work—in his words, “to make each piece different from the others.”
 Also active as conductor, he has led major orchestras in performances of his own music, but his interest extends to all music, from championing neglected 20th-century works to Bach and Monteverdi.
 Harbison spends most of the year in Boston, and has been a member of the faculty of M.I.T. for nearly 40 years, where he is Institute Professor, the highest distinction accorded to resident faculty.
 But there is a clear local connection as well.
 Harbison holds an Honorary Doctorate from UW-Madison, and his wife, violinist Rose Mary Harbison, grew up on a farm a few miles north of Madison and is a UW-Madison graduate.
 The Token Creek farm has long served as a summer retreat, where Harbison finds the solitude to compose.
 Every summer since 1989, the Harbisons have hosted the annual Token Creek Music Festival in their barn.
 Harbison writes the following about The Most Often Used Chords, one of his most frequently-performed pieces: